kylechui/obelisk/UCLA/CS M151B/Datapath.md

   - "CSM151B"
 ---

+- In general, all possible signals are generated in parallel, since it is better to perform unnecessary work in exchange for lower latency
 - A signal `PCSrc` is created depending on whether the instruction is a `jump` instruction or not, and is used to multiplex whether we use:
   - The current program counter and hard-code the sum `PC + 4` (branchless case)